blurrycontour/zuul-gerrit/doc/source/reference/job_def.rst

       will not change.
 Untrusted playbooks dynamically evaluate variables and are not limited by this restriction.

+      Un-frozen versions of all the original job variables are available tagged with the ``!unsafe`` YAML tag under the ``unsafe_vars`` variable hierarchy.
+This tag prevents Ansible from evaluating them as Jinja templates.
+For example, the job variable `myvar` would be available under `unsafe_vars.myvar`.
+      Advanced users may force Ansible to evaluate these values, but it is not recommended to do so except in the most controlled of circumstances.
+They are almost impossible to render safely.

    .. attr:: extra-vars

       A dictionary of variables to supply to Ansible with higher